-Midwestern University offers student peer-to-peer tutoring services through the Office of Student Services.
+Midwestern University offers small group peer-tutoring services through the Office of Student Services.
 Tutoring is available during all academic years and is designed to help enhance test-taking skills, modify study habits, and/or focus on critical material and content.
 Peer tutoring services serve as an additional academic support and do not take the place of class attendance, face-to-face meetings with faculty/course directors, or meetings with peer study groups.
 Students who request tutoring services must regularly attend classes and meet with faculty prior to being approved for tutoring.
 Tutoring is an active learning process and students are expected to come prepared for all tutoring sessions.
 This includes communicating your needs ahead of time to your tutor and bringing questions to the tutoring session.

 Request a Tutor

-A student can request tutoring services through a faculty member, a representative from the appropriate dean’s office, or by visiting the Office of Student Services.
+A student can initiate a request for tutoring services through a faculty member, a representative from the appropriate dean’s office, or the Office of Student Services.
 A student must complete and submit a Tutor Request Form to the Office of Student Services or the Learning Specialist. obtain from, and submit a tutoring request form to, the Office of Student Services.
 In order for tutoring to be approved, the Office of Student Services needs to have the approval from the appropriate course director or designated representative of the academic dean’s office, based on the student’s academic needs.
 Any student who is in academic difficulty in a course will be given priority in the peer tutor program.
 Tutor request forms are available in the Office of Student Services and on the Student Services/Tutoring webpage. **During remote learning times, please email Rachel Hall, Learning Specialist, at firstname.lastname@example.org to initiate a request for tutoring services.

 Become a Tutor

 All requests to become a tutor must be approved and must originate in the Office of Student Services.
 The Office of Student Services will then obtain the appropriate college administrative approval for that student.
 Students must be able to communicate effectively, have mastered the course material, and be in good academic and professional standing.
 Tutors are hired as university paid student employees and receive an hourly honorarium for their services.
-Student tutors must have registered in the Office of Student Services and attend a tutor training prior to serving as a tutor in order to be eligible for reimbursement.
+Tutors must be registered in the Office of Student Services and attend a tutor training prior to serving as a tutor in order to be eligible for reimbursement.